MKD Designs

 When pre-man first climbed out of the trees, he used rocks only as throwing weapons and conking weapons.
 In fact, his military arsenal consisted primarily of rocks and sticks which he eventually learned to tie together to make hatchets and arrows once menue viande took hold.
 Conking weapons could be used to get a date, while throwing weapons were used to bring home that other white meat.
 There were surely pet rocks which early man retained for their beauty or because they produced a good kill, but rocks weren't used extensively for ornamentation.
 For millions of years of our evolution, the tools and expertise did not exist to fashion rocks into jewelry.
 The art of drilling a hole was not applied to inanimate objects.

-Nevertheless, as man has evolved, jewelry has become a more varied, beautiful and significant aspect of life.
+As man has evolved these symbolic thinking and artistic capabilities, jewelry has become a more varied, beautiful and significant an aspect of life.
 Jewelry making has existed as an industry for at least the last 5,000 years.
-During this time man & his mate have continuously made and worn jewelry for wealth display and storage, functional uses such as clasps and pins, symbolism (to reflect status in a community), artistic display & allurement and because of religious, mythological & spiritual beliefs, & medicinal effects.
+During this time man & his mate have continuously made and worn jewelry for the following reasons: